intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 #### Copy to

-Copies the File to another folder of SharePoint sites.
+Copies the File to another Folder.

+|**Note**: The folder must be one level before the Parent Level folder related to a SharePoint Site, or FileNet Object Store.

 You may copy files by dragging and dropping them, or by selecting the `Copy to` action.

 - Using `Copy to`

-    Click the `Copy to` action, then select the site and folder you wish to copy it to.
-Press the `Select` button to copy the document:
+    Click the `Copy to` action, then select the folder you wish to copy it to.
+Click the `Select` button to copy the document:

     [![Copy to action](unity-8-user-guide/images/copy-to.png)](unity-8-user-guide/images/copy-to.png)